silnrsi/wstr/src/content/docs/topics/input/keyboards-and-tools.md

 and also for Android and iOS touch devices (such as phones and tablets).
-A Keyman keyboard package provides a remapping of the keys of the physical keyboard (and optionally of touch devices), as described in the [From keystrokes to codepoints][from-keystokes-to-codepoints] section.
+A Keyman keyboard package provides a remapping of the keys of the physical keyboard (and optionally of touch devices), as described in the [From keystrokes to codepoints][from-keystrokes-to-codepoints] section.
 The same keyboard package can be used on any supported platform that has the Keyman "engine" for that platform installed.
 There is no charge for using Keyman or for downloading keyboards from the Keyman site.